Submission Guidelines

 The Journal of International Affairs publishes research and analysis from leading policymakers, practitioners, and academics.
-We publish peer-reviewed articles and analytical arguments in our biannual print issue, as well as commentary and shorter arguments on our website.
+We publish peer-reviewed articles and analytical arguments in our annual print issue, as well as commentary and shorter arguments on our website.

 Browse Guidelines